“Can anything good come out of Nazareth?”

 But in the old Arab city, travellers and pilgrims still come from afar, staying at the various inns, in search of Christ’s hometown.
 All armed with one common story—the story of Christ and his human parents, Joseph and Mary.

 - Getting to Nazareth: I took the Abraham Shuttle from Tel Aviv.
 It leaves at 10.30 AM, 5 days a week, US$14.

-- Nazareth to Jerusalem: Though there is an Abraham Shuttle to Jerusalem I took Egged Bus #955 which leaves at 8.40 am so I could reach Jerusalem before noon.
-The bus leaves from opposite McDonalds at Paulus VI Street.
+- Nazareth to Jerusalem: Though there is an Abraham Shuttle to Jerusalem I took Egged Bus #955 which leaves at 8.40 AM so I could reach Jerusalem before noon.
+The bus leaves from opposite McDonalds on Paulus VI Street.

 - Getting around: I walked.
 The old city is stepped.
 Public transport is only available on the outer main streets.

 - Eating: For the best shawarmas and falafel in town, don’t miss Falafel Kazan in the Old City.

 - Staying there: I stayed in a private room at the 200-year-old Arab mansion Fauzi Azar Inn for two nights [the most charming guest house in Nazareth], and at Al-Hakim Guest House for one night [has the most delicious breakfast in Nazareth].

 - Other attractions: Cactus Ancient Bath House [excavated 2,000-year-old Roman baths] and Nazareth Village [recreated village of Jesus’ times].